 A study of melodic, harmonic, and rhythmic materials of music as used by composers of the 17th and 18th centuries.
-This course includes the study of scales, key signatures, meter signatures, intervals, chord construction, analysis of melodic and harmonic structures and part-writing procedures.
+This course includes the study of scales, key 369 signatures, meter signatures, intervals, chord construction, analysis of melodic and harmonic structures and partwriting procedures.
 Concurrent enrollment in MUS 1212 is required.
 Prerequisite: MUS 1263 or permission of professor.
+This class is only offered in the fall semester.